Degeneration of Topological String partition functions and Mirror curves of the Calabi-Yau threefolds $X_{N,M}$: Mirror curves and their degenerations

-In this case, the Newton polygon is shown in figure (\ref{fig:RC}) and the corresponding mirror curve is given by, \bea A_{00}+A_{10}X+A_{01}Y+A_{11}XY=0 \eea Let us choose so that the horizontal line in the web corresponding to $(0,0)$ and $(0,1)$ points in the Newton polygon goes through the origin so that $\alpha=0$ for this line, which gives, \bea A_{01}=A_{00} \eea Similarly $A_{10}=A_{00}$ and $A_{10}=A_{01}$.
-The line in the web corresponding to $(0,1),(1,1)$ has the equation $x=T$ where $T$ is the horizontal distance between the two vertices in the web (the vertical distance is also $T$).
-Thus we get $A_{11}=A_{01}e^{-t}$ where $\text{Re}(t)=T$, thus the mirror curve is given by \bea 1+X+Y+e^{2\pi i t^{*}}X\,Y=0 \eea where $t^{*}=\frac{i}{2\pi}t=\frac{i}{2\pi}T-\frac{\mbox{Im}(t)}{2\pi}$ so that $\mbox{Im}(t^{*})>0$.
-This is the notation that we will use in the rest of the section.
+We start the discussion by giving an example of Resolved Conifold.
+In this case, the Newton polygon is shown in figure (\ref{fig:RC}) and the corresponding mirror curve is given by, \bea A_{00}+A_{10}X+A_{01}Y+A_{11}XY=0 \eea Let us choose the horizontal line in the web corresponding to the points $(0,0)$ and $(0,1)$ in the Newton polygon that goes through the origin so that $\alpha=0$ for this line.
+This gives \bea A_{01}=A_{00} \eea Similarly $A_{10}=A_{00}$ and $A_{10}=A_{01}$.
+The line in the web corresponding to $(0,1),(1,1)$ has the equation $x=T$ where $T$ is the horizontal distance between the two vertices in the web.
+Note that the vertical distance is also $T$.
+Thus we get $A_{11}=A_{01}e^{-t}$ where $\text{Re}(t)=T$.
+The mirror curve is then given by \bea 1+X+Y+e^{2\pi i t^{*}}X\,Y=0 \eea where $t^{*}=\frac{i}{2\pi}t=\frac{i}{2\pi}T-\frac{\mbox{Im}(t)}{2\pi}$ so that $\mbox{Im}(t^{*})>0$.